smansoori87/study-notes/redis.md

 }
 ```
-- Use below annotations to cache, update or delete the data.
+- Use below annotations to cache, update or delete the data at Controller, Service or Repository layer on top of respective methods.

 - Insert data in cache while returning the result. where Users is the Group or Cache Table. and userId is Key to access User Object.
 ```java